-how to fix drain cleaning
+How to fix drain cleaning

 Plumbing

-The answer to 'how to fix drain cleaning' is to use a plunger or a drain snake to unclog a blocked drain.
-Start by using a plunger to try and dislodge the clog.
-If that doesn't work, use a drain snake (also called a plumber's snake or auger) to reach deeper into the drain and break up the blockage.
-Be sure to wear gloves and eye protection when using these tools.
+The answer to 'how to fix drain cleaning' is to first try using a plunger or a drain snake to clear the clog.
+If that doesn't work, you may need to use a chemical drain cleaner or disassemble the drain to remove the blockage manually.
+Be sure to wear gloves and eye protection when working with chemicals or disassembling the drain.

 Step-by-Step Guide